ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-review-sets.md

 description: ""
 ---

-# Manage review sets in Advanced eDiscovery (Preview)
+# Manage review sets in Advanced eDiscovery

 Review sets are a static set of documents where you can analyze, query, view, tag, and export data in a case.
 For more information about performing these tasks, see: